synanesthetics/Purstel/README.md

 Begin typing `theme` and select `Preferences: Color Theme`.
 Once the extension is installed, a `Purstel` option will appear.

+## Settings

+You can toggle semantic italics for certain keywords in the extension settings, or by changing `purstel.useSemanticItalics` in your `settings.json` file.

+The full list of scopes italicized by this setting is available within the <a href="https://github.com/synanesthetics/Purstel/blob/main/src/extension.ts">extension.ts</a> file.

 ## Repository

-You can view the repository for this theme on <a href="https://github.com/synanesthetics/Purstel">Github</a>.
+The repository for this theme is available on <a href="https://github.com/synanesthetics/Purstel">Github</a>.

 ## Screenshots

 <img src="https://github.com/synanesthetics/Purstel/blob/main/images/screenshot/purstel_screenshot1.png?raw=true" alt="Example 1">

+##### Note: screenshot does not feature semantic italics.

 ## Color Palette